FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Discussion

 FENCE reduces the need for bulky Faraday structures around patients as it effectively mitigates EMI.
 This could make low-field MRI more practical in space-constrained environments such as intensive care units.
+Future research could conduct experiments in fully shielded environments with controlled and realistic EMI sources representative of clinical settings, facilitating an implementation beyond research settings.
+This would be a first step for the transition from research environments to clinical settings.
 At approximately 100 EUR for 15 PCBs sufficient to equip multiple RF coils, FENCE provides a cost-effective solution for retrofitting existing coils to enhance EMI immunity.

 Nevertheless, active noise cancellation may still remain important under harsh environmental conditions, especially in the presence of very strong magnetic EMI sources such as high power switched mode power supplies as evidenced by the in-vivo experiments.
-When applying active noise cancellation such as with EDITER, our results suggest that it is important to include electrical pickup sensors such as electrodes, which is in agreement with the findings of \cite{srinivas_external_2022}, where best results could be obtained only when using an electrode attached to the body as a reference input.
+The post-processing nature of these methods makes them rather flexible.
+Depending on environmental EMI conditions, they can be applied as needed, allowing direct observation of image quality improvements while preserving the original measurement data.
+By combining passive approaches such as subject grounding or FENCE with active EMI sensing, a complementary system can be achieved that is robust to both inductively and capacitively coupled EMI.
+When applying active noise cancellation such as with EDITER, our results suggest that it is important to include electrical pickup sensors such as electrodes, which is in agreement with the findings of Srinivas et al. \cite{srinivas_external_2022}, where best results could be obtained only when using an electrode attached to the body as a reference input.
+Future work can investigate the performance of active noise cancellation in combination with the FENCE approach and observe the effect of different sensor types.